-Cyber insurers and most businesses agree, EDR is essential for securing endpoints and keeping attackers out of the cloud.
-At WithSecure, we look forward to its evolution with more synergy between EPP/ EDR and cloud security, which will ensure our customers and partners maintain their resilience as they adopt new ways of working.
+Cyber insurers and most businesses agree that EDR is essential for securing endpoints and, in turn, keeping attackers out of the cloud.
+At WithSecureTM, we look forward to its evolution with more synergy between EPP/ EDR and cloud security, which will ensure our customers and partners maintain their resilience as they adopt new ways of working.